-PART 3 - ACTS NOT CONSTITUTING INFRINGEMENT OF COPYRIGHT IN WORKS
+PART 3 - ACTS NOT CONSTITUTING INFRINGEMENT OF COPYRIGHT

 - 10. Private Reproduction For Personal Purposes

 - 11. Temporary Reproduction

 - 12. Quotation

-- 13. Reproduction For Teaching
+- 13. Reproduction For Educational or Legal Purposes

 - 14. Reproduction by Libraries and Archives

 - 15. Reproduction, Broadcasting and Other Communication to the Public for Information Purposes

 - 16. Reproduction and Adaptation of Computer Programs

-- 17. Importation for Personal Purposes - 18.
-Display of Works
+- 17. Importation for Personal Purposes

+- 18. Display of Works

-PART 4 - DURATION NATURE AND ASSIGNMENT OF COPYRIGHT IN WORKS
+PART 4 - DURATION, NATURE AND ASSIGNMENT OF COPYRIGHT

-- 19. Duration of Copyright - 20.
+- 19. Duration of Copyright Protection - 20.
 Original Ownership of Economic Rights - 21.
-Presumption of Authorship and or Representation of the Author - 22.
+Presumption of Authorship and of Representation of the Author - 22.
 Assignment and License of Authors' Economic Rights